clustergarage/argus-controller/README.md

   -fimd string
         The address of the FimD server.
 Only required if daemon is running out-of-cluster.
+  -health integer
+        The port to use for setting up the health check that will be used to monitor the controller.
   -kubeconfig string
         Path to a kubeconfig.
 Only required if out-of-cluster.
   -master string
         The address of the Kubernetes API server.
 Overrides any value in kubeconfig.
 Only required if out-of-cluster.
+  -prometheus integer
+        The port to use for setting up Prometheus metrics.
+This can be used by the cluster Prometheus to scrape data.

 Flags for the glog logging library: